dunnolab/xland-minigrid/CONTRIBUTING.md

 ## Contributing to the codebase

+We use uv for dependency management and virtual environments.
 Contributing code is done through standard github methods:

 1. Fork this repo
 2. Make a change and commit your code